Pediatricians work with doctors trained in sleep medicine and other specialists to diagnose children with pediatric obstructive sleep apnea.

 Tests may include:

 - Polysomnogram.
-Doctors may evaluate your child's condition during an overnight sleep study at the Center for Sleep Medicine at Mayo Clinic in Minnesota.
-A sleep study (polysomnogram) uses skin sensors to record brain wave activity, breathing patterns, snoring, oxygen levels, heart rate and muscle activity while your child sleeps.
+Doctors may evaluate your child's condition during an overnight sleep study at the Center for Sleep Medicine at Mayo Clinic's campus in Minnesota.
+A sleep study (polysomnogram) uses sensors applied to the surface of the body to record brain wave activity, breathing patterns, snoring, oxygen levels, heart rate and muscle activity while your child sleeps.

 - Oximetry.
-If doctors suspect obstructive sleep apnea, an overnight recording of oxygen levels in the home setting may help make the diagnosis.
-Sometimes the oximetry test fails to give the diagnosis, in which case your child will need to be evaluated during a polysomnogram.
+If doctors strongly suspect obstructive sleep apnea, and a full polysomnogram is not needed, an overnight recording of oxygen levels in the home setting may help make the diagnosis.
+Sometimes the oximetry test fails to give the diagnosis, in which case your child will need to have a polysomnogram.